 The Endow Iowa tax credit and the County Endowment Fund Program have positioned Iowa as a recognized national leader in community-based philanthropy.
 These two innovative programs, implemented through nationally accredited local community foundations across the state, are focused on increasing charitable activity to enhance the quality of life for Iowans, support nonprofit infrastructure, and meet local needs.
-Each program is achieving those goals and 2023 was another strong year for Iowa community foundations and Iowa communities.
+Each program is achieving those goals and 2024 was another successful year for Iowa community foundations and Iowa communities.

-Community-based philanthropy shines by filling gaps, providing needed resources for nonprofit organizations and charitable causes, and leveraging additional resources for communities of all sizes.
+lowa community foundations found innovative ways to prepare for, respond to, and recover from disaster again this year.
+These are moments when philanthropy shines by filling gaps, providing needed resources for nonprofit organizations and charitable causes, and leveraging additional resources for communities of all sizes.
 As community foundations find solutions for communities large and small, urban and rural - it is the collective work of these organizations that has the most profound impact.
 This work is amplified by Endow Iowa and the County Endowment Fund Program.

-The foresight of our legislators 20 years ago, and the continued commitment to both programs since, positions lowa community foundations to award millions of dollars each year in support of nonprofits and charitable programs across the state.
+The foresight of our legislators over 20 years ago, and the continued commitment to both programs since, positions Iowa community foundations to award millions of dollars each year in support of nonprofits and charitable programs across the state.
 Philanthropy is an integral part of the economic and social life of our region, building social capital, funding vital services, and solving tough problems.
 The impact on your constituents can be seen in after-school programs, historical preservation, community leadership programming, food pantries, transportation solutions, and in countless other ways.

 The Iowa Economic Development Authority administers these programs, and the Iowa Council of Foundations serves as the Lead Philanthropic Entity to assist in the marketing and administration of Endow Iowa and the County Endowment Fund Program.
-We are pleased to present this 2023 report on the activities of both programs.
+We are pleased to present this 2024 report on the activities of both programs.